MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-PSSessionOption.md

 ```

 ### -IdleTimeout
-Determines how long the session stays open if the remote computer does not receive any communication from the local computer, including the heartbeat signal.
+Determines how long the session stays open if the remote computer does not receive any communication from the local computer.
+This includes the heartbeat signal.
 When the interval expires, the session closes.

-The idle timeout value is of significant importance if you intend to disconnect and reconnect to a session.
+The idle time-out value is of significant importance if you intend to disconnect and reconnect to a session.
 You can reconnect only if the session has not timed out.

 Enter a value in milliseconds.
 The minimum value is 60000 (1 minute).
 The maximum is the value of the MaxIdleTimeoutms property of the session configuration.
-The default value, -1, does not set an idle timeout.
+The default value, -1, does not set an idle time-out.

-The session uses the idle timeout that is set in the session options, if any.
+The session uses the idle time-out that is set in the session options, if any.
-If none is set (-1), the session uses the value of the IdleTimeoutMs property of the session configuration or the WSMan shell timeout value (WSMan:\\\<ComputerName\>\Shell\IdleTimeout), whichever is shortest.
+If none is set (-1), the session uses the value of the IdleTimeoutMs property of the session configuration or the WSMan shell time-out value (WSMan:\\\<ComputerName\>\Shell\IdleTimeout), whichever is shortest.

 If the idle timeout set in the session options exceeds the value of the MaxIdleTimeoutMs property of the session configuration, the command to create a session fails.

 The IdleTimeoutMs value of the default Microsoft.PowerShell session configuration is 7200000 milliseconds (2 hours).
 Its MaxIdleTimeoutMs value is 2147483647 milliseconds (\>24 days).
-The default value of the WSMan shell idle timeout (WSMan:\\\<ComputerName\>\Shell\IdleTimeout) is 7200000 milliseconds (2 hours).
+The default value of the WSMan shell idle time-out (WSMan:\\\<ComputerName\>\Shell\IdleTimeout) is 7200000 milliseconds (2 hours).

-The idle timeout value of a session can also be changed when disconnecting from a session or reconnecting to a session.
+The idle time-out value of a session can also be changed when disconnecting from a session or reconnecting to a session.
 For more information, see Disconnect-PSSession and Connect-PSSession.

 In Windows PowerShell 2.0, the default value of the IdleTimeout parameter is 240000 (4 minutes).